What is the Flu?

 - Do not return to school or work until you are clear of fever for 24 hours, without taking fever-reducing medication.

-- Seek medical help: If you have a fever of 101 or higher, call the Kaiser 24 hour Advice Nurse line at 877.645.5757, or contact your health plan Advice Nurse.
+- Seek medical help: If you have a fever of 101 or higher, call the Kaiser Permanente 24 hour Advice Nurse by phone at 877.645.5757, or contact your health plan Advice Nurse.
 They will assess whether or not you need to be seen by a doctor.
+The main treatment for flu is symptomatic (drink plenty of fluids, rest), but anti-viral treatment (e.g., Tamiflu) in the early hours of the illness can help to limit the impact of the virus, especially for those who have additional health risks.
+Tamiflu is NOT a substitute for the annual flu vaccine.

-- Get support: Residential students should contact their Resident Assistant (RA)- see contact information below.
-All students can call the Division of Student Life for assistance at 430-2130 (9-5 Monday through Friday).
+- Get support: Residential students should contact their Resident Assistant (RA).
+All students can call the Division of Student Life for assistance at 510.430.2130 (9:00 am–5:00 pm Monday through Friday).

 Responding to Flu-like Symptoms